immutables/immutables.github.io/json.md

   - Generation of _TypeAdapterFactories_ which use no reflection.
   - Optional classes to integrate _Gson_ streaming with _Jackson_ streaming to squeeze maximum performance.

-For more background on this change you can visit related issues.
+For more background on this change you can visit related issues:

 + [issues/68](https://github.com/immutables/immutables/issues/68)
 + [issues/80](https://github.com/immutables/immutables/issues/80)